What Is First Wort Hopping? – German Brewing Techniques

 Something of a time capsule German brewing technique, first wort hopping (FWH) descended into obscurity, but thanks to a Brauwelt report entitled “The Rediscovery of First Wort Hopping” published in 1995, it was exhumed from the dust and debris of decades gone by.

-While FWH still hasn’t reclaimed the popularity it enjoyed in the mid to late 1800s, many brewers swear by this technique.
+While FWH still hasn’t reclaimed the popularity it enjoyed in the mid to late 1800s, many brewers swear by this technique for a more complex bitterness to their beer.

-As I’m sure you’re aware, the SOP for combining your hops and wort is to wait until the wort is a-boilin’ and a-bubblin’, then, in accordance with a well thought out schedule, you add the hops, bit by bit, in order to optimize aromatics and bittering.
+As I’m sure you’re aware, the SOP for combining your hops and hot wort is to wait until the wort is a-boilin’ and a-bubblin’, then, in accordance with a well-thought-out schedule, you add the hops, bit by bit, in order to optimize aromatics and bittering.

 First wort hopping, on the other hand, strays from this well-trodden path.